P3trur0/chat-challenge/README.md

 ### Application configuration

-If you wish to launch the server at different port or hostname, you might configure it by editing the properties defined in `application.conf`
+If you wish to launch the server on a different port or hostname, you can configure it by editing the properties defined in `application.conf`

 ---

 ### Tests

-The broadcasting engine has been tested using Akka Test Kit.
+The broadcasting engine has been tested using Akka TestKit.